mirdaki/urshort/README.md

 # URShort

-A blazingly fast and amazingly simple URL shortner designed for use by a single person.
+A blazingly fast and amazingly simple URL shortener designed for use by a single person.

 Steps:
 1. [X] Get a simple redirect working
 2. [X] Work with multiple simple redirects
-3. [ ] Load multiple simple redirects from file
+3. [X] Load multiple simple redirects from file
 4. [X] Get pattern redirects working
 5. [ ] Load multiple pattern from file
-- [ ] Make 404 fallback
+- [X] Make 404 fallback
 6. [X] Get short URL request working
     - Vanity, pattern, or consistent hash
     - ~~Limit to allowed domains (both the hashes and the requester)~~